erathorn/MCPhylo.jl/Readme.md

 A proper installation of this package is not supported yet.
 Please install all the necessary packages listed in `REQUIRE`.

+Download the package and place it in your workspace.
+Then use it as shown in `tester.jl`.

 An initial running version is shown in the file `tester.jl`.
 The general setup is as in the original Mamba package.